alugili/CSharp_8_Async_Streams_Demo/README.md

 Article: https://www.infoq.com/articles/cs8-async-streams

-To be able to test this featire, then you you have to build the roslyn branch: https://github.com/dotnet/roslyn/tree/features/async-streams
+To be able to test this feature, then you you have to build the roslyn branch: https://github.com/dotnet/roslyn/tree/features/async-streams

 Build the Async Streams Branch
 Start the VNext VS